College of Natural Science and Mathematics

 We seek a geoscience educator who develops, applies, and evaluates new geoscience teaching innovations and curricula, as well as develops and tests geoscience education research questions and hypotheses.
 We expect candidates to show evidence of an existing or developing active, externally funded student-centered research program.
-We seek a scholar who demonstrates interest and ability to teach courses in general geology and geoscience education at various levels including: general education, lower- and upper-division undergraduate, and graduate courses.
+We seek a scholar who demonstrates interest and ability to teach courses in geoscience education and general geology at various levels including; general education, lower- and upper-division undergraduate, and graduate courses.
 The successful candidate shall: (1) coordinate geoscience education courses; (2) help facilitate the integration of teacher preparation into our B.A. program; and (3) be involved in program-level assessment for our department.

 - A Ph.D. in Geological Sciences or a related field is required at the time of appointment

-- The successful candidate will have teaching experience and be committed to teaching at the undergraduate and Master’s levels
+- Teaching experience and/or commitment to teaching at the undergraduate and Master’s levels

-- Preference will be given to applicants who have demonstrated a strong commitment to teaching and mentoring a diverse population of students at the undergraduate and Master’s levels using student-centered, active-learning and inquiry-based approaches
+- Strong commitment to teaching and mentoring a diverse population of students at the undergraduate and Master’s levels using student-centered, active-learning and inquiry-based approaches

 - Ability to teach lower- and upper-division courses in geoscience education, and other introductory level and/or upper-division/graduate courses the candidate is qualified to teach

 - Evidence of productive research in geoscience education